arlobelshee/arlobelshee.github.io/content/stages.md

 > It's like losing weight

 This is much like losing weight by exercising.
 Many people try to lose weight by going to the gym and lifting weights.
-They add some special practice that they do when on their besst behavior.
+They add some special practice that they do when on their best behavior.
 Yet even if they manage to make it to the gym regularly, this accounts for only 30 minutes of each day.
 Their bodies tend to look like they would from the other 23.5 hours of the day.

 Other people instead find some activity they really enjoy.
 They get into cycling or walking.
 They integrate it into their day.
 They commute to work on the bike, buy groceries by bike, sell the car, and go to social events by bike.
 They never do intensive bike workouts, and yet over time they tend to become healthy.

 They became fluent cyclists, integrating it into everything they do.
 It became their default.
 And so their body reflects the results of cycling all the time, without them paying any attention to losing weight or making it out to a "cycling event."

 We do the same with techniques.
 We practice each one in detail, integrating it into our daily routine.
 We ignore theory or special efforts.
 We focus on the details: what we do day in and day out.
 Each transition tweaks one or two small techniques.
 Each takes a day or two to complete.
 And because each changes our default, we start getting healthy quickly.